Fredrikstad: History

 the old city, and became the dominant city centre.
 Most of the buildings in the old city burned down during a fire in 1764.

 In the 1840s, timber exporting from Fredrikstad started to gain momentum.
 In the 1860s, several steam powered saws were built along the river, and in 1879 the railway reached Fredrikstad, leading to further growth.
 With the decline of the timber exports as a result of the modernization of wood-processing industries in the early 1900s, Fredrikstad's production changed to other types of products.
 It later became one of Norway's most important industrial centres, famous for its large shipyard, Fredrikstad Mekaniske Verksted.

+Economy

+In 2026, 11,644 people, or just about one out of seven inhabitants, is classified as being part of a low-income family.

 Education

 Fredrikstad has three high schools.
 Frederik II Upper Secondary School offers general studies and financial / administrative studies.
 It is a merger of the former Frydenberg Gymnastic and Christianslund Handelsgymnasium.
 Glemmen High School offers professional training and study.
 Wang Toppidrett Frederikstad offers sports, science, languages, social sciences and economics.
 In addition, there is a Steiner school, a private educational alternative.

 Østfold University College offers higher education (master's and bachelor's studies) at the Academy of Performing Arts, Faculty of Health and Social Care and the Faculty of Engineering at Kråkerøy. Østfold Vocational College offers short professional craft or technical courses.
 The Department of Journalism offers primarily continuing education for journalists and editors.